COISPA/RDBqc/RDBqc/README.md

 ### Years with missing length distributions

-The function checks the presence of years with missing length distributions in both landings and discards for a selected species.
+The function `MEDBS_yr_missing_length` checks the presence of years with missing length distributions in both landings and discards for a selected species.
 A data frame of the missing length distributions is returned.

 ``` r
 results <- MEDBS_yr_missing_length(data=Landing_tab_example,type="l",MS=c("ITA"),GSA=c("9"),SP="DPS")